TangoGibbons/ES6-Logger/README.md

 - logMode is of type logMode (the enum mentioned above)
 - filePathAndName is of type string and represents the file path and name of the log file in which log messages will be generated.

 You call the setLogMode function to set the logMode.
 The logMode is used for each log message, to determine where to generate the log message: CONSOLE for the console window and FILE for a log file.
 The logMode enum is available to be used for setting the value of the first parameter.
-When using a logMode of FILE, the second parameter is required, the file path and name into which the log messages will be generated.
+When using a logMode of FILE, the second parameter is required: the file path and name into which the log messages will be generated.
 Please note, the second parameter is not required if the specified logMode is CONSOLE.

 You can change the logMode as many times as you wish by calling the setLogMode more than once.
 All log message requests will use the most recent set logMode.